David Josef Bach: Editor-in-chief of the Arbeiter-Zeitung

 Bach was made editor-in-chief of the literature and art section of the Arbeiter-Zeitung in 1917.
-Once the Social Democratic Party came to power in 1919, he became highly influential politically.
-Immediately appointed director of the Sozialdemokratische Kunststelle ('Social-Democratic Arts Council'), he was able to develop a dynamic programme of cultural events as an integral part of the programme of socialist reconstruction in so-called Red Vienna.
+Once the Social Democrats came to power in 1919, he became highly influential politically.
+Immediately appointed director of the Sozialdemokratische Kunststelle ('Social-Democratic Arts Council'), he was able to develop a dynamic program of cultural events as an integral part of the programme of socialist reconstruction in so-called Red Vienna.
 He organised readings for the workers of Vienna by the satirist Karl Kraus.

-In 1933, he commissioned a painting by Oskar Kokoschka of the Wilhelminenberg Kinderheim, with its panoramic view of the City of Vienna; and invited the avant-garde stage designer Frederick Kiesler to construct a full-sized experimental stage – the Raumbühne – in the Konzerthaus.
-The organisation of the Theatre and Music Festival of the City of Vienna in 1924 was one of the high points of his career.
+The organization of the Theatre and Music Festival of the City of Vienna in 1924 was one of the high points of his career.
 But he also – year in, year out – made major musical and theatrical productions available to working-class audiences through a system of subsidised block bookings.

 In order to help the workers to be better prepared for the concerts, operas or plays they were planning to attend, from 1926 to 1931, the Kunststelle issued a monthly arts magazine, Kunst und Volk, in which distinguished contributors from all around Europe discussed not only the artistic events in question, but also a broad range of historical, political and social matters.